Articles by City & Category

 How to Visit

-Tickets are available from Orlando CityPASS, where you can also find discounted tickets for not only Walt Disney World® Resort, but also the other top Orlando theme parks, including Universal Orlando Resort, SeaWorld® Orlando, and LEGOLAND® Florida Resort.
+Orlando CityPASS® tickets are where you can also find discounted tickets for not only Walt Disney World® Resort, but also the other top Orlando theme parks, including Universal Orlando Resort, SeaWorld® Orlando, and LEGOLAND® Florida Resort.
 There is no special ticket for anniversary celebration special events at Disney.
 Your park pass will give you access, but reservations are required.
 It's a good idea to check availability for desired dates ahead of time.

 Header Image ©Disney